writechoiceorg/rocketlawyer/pages/ux-component-events.md

-This guide is designed to help Rocket Lawyer partners easily integrate the RocketDocument Embedded UX interview process into their web applications.
+This guide will help you to integrate the RocketDocument Embedded UX interview process into your web applications.
 This guide provides detailed instructions on configuring the component, handling custom events during the interview process, and customizing the UI with CSS.
 By following this documentation, developers can seamlessly embed and manage the RocketDocument UI, ensuring a smooth user experience while aligning with their brand's look and feel.

 ## Package Overview